afinneg2/afinneg2.github.io/_posts/2020-05-14-bayes_estimating_COVID_reproduction_number.md

 ## Objectives

-The model and code below aim to estimate $$P_t$$, the probabilty that infection for a fatal case occurs on day $$t$$.
-This estimate and the assumption of statistical indepence between survival and the date of infection are used to calculate the $$R_e(t)$$ the effective reproduction number as a function of time.
+The model described below and at <a href="https://github.com/afinneg2/RZeroTools"> this linked code</a>  aim to estimate $$P_t$$, the probability that infection for a fatal case occurs on day $$t$$.
+This estimate and the assumption of statistical independence between survival and the date of infection are used to calculate the $$R_e(t)$$ the effective reproduction number as a function of time.
 We compare values of $$R_e(t)$$ before and after policy implementation in some of the US states hardest hit by COVID and try to draw conclusions about policy effectiveness.